nasa/Kamodo/docs/PyPI-Release.md

 This checklist is modeled after SpacePy's `DISTRIBUTE` workflow: build a clean sdist on Unix, then build platform wheels, test, and upload.
-Kamodo includes native extensions (CFFI C extensions + f2py Fortran), so wheels are the primary delivery mechanism for "pip install just works."
+Kamodo includes native extensions (ctypes-loaded shared libraries compiled from C/Fortran sources), so wheels are the primary delivery mechanism for "pip install just works."

 ## Environment Variables